HPCL/pedestrian-counting/README.md

 ## object.h and .cpp
   * object class
   * essentially a center point that id's an object being tracked

+## image_input.h and .cpp
+  * image input class
+  * wraps the raspicamera and video file options up so that the other programs don't care

 ## get_background.cpp
   * simple program to average a video and find background